How Jane’s Addiction’s ‘Nothing’s Shocking’ Predicted the ’90s

-‘Nothing’s Shocking’ is the best '90s alt-rock album of the '80s.
+Jane's Addiction's Nothing’s Shocking is the best '90s alt-rock album of the '80s.

-‘Nothing Shocking’ arrived midway through a strange, somewhat monumental year for music.
-The Pixies’ ‘Surfer Rosa,’ N.W.A.’s ‘Straight Outta Compton,’ My Bloody Valentine’s ‘Isn’t Anything,’ Sonic Youth’s ‘Daydream Nation’ and Metallica’s ‘…And Justice for All’ all hit Strawberries and Tower Records shelves that year.
+Nothing's Shocking arrived midway through a strange, somewhat monumental year for music.
+The Pixies’ Surfer Rosa, N.W.A.’s Straight Outta Compton, My Bloody Valentine’s Isn’t Anything, Sonic Youth’s Daydream Nation and Metallica’s ...And Justice for All all hit shelves that year.
 With all this groundbreaking music dropping at once, it wasn't clear which way mainstream tastes were headed, though in many ways, Jane’s Addiction had the sound that would win out.

-According to a 1988 article in BAM, the album’s cover — which features the bare breasts of Farrell’s then-girlfriend — got it “banned by seven major record distributors.”
-‘Nothing Shocking’ was, in fact, shocking, and amid the censorship, it reached No. 103 on the Billboard 200.
-‘Jane Says’ hit No. 6 on the Modern Rock singles chart, and while Jane’s would have to wait for their next album, ‘Ritual de lo Habitual,’ to finally crack the Billboard Top 20, history has been kind to ‘Nothing Shocking.’
+The album was originally banned by major retailers due to its cover, which features a sculpture of Farrell’s then-girlfriend as nude conjoined twins with their heads on fire.
+Jane's Addiction had to issue it in a brown paper bag to get around the band.
+Nothing's Shocking was, in fact, shocking, and amid the censorship, it reached No. 103 on the Billboard 200.
+"Jane Says" hit No. 6 on the Modern Rock singles chart, and while they would have to wait for their next album, Ritual de lo Habitual, to finally crack the Billboard Top 20, history has been kind to Nothing's Shocking.
 In 2005, Rolling Stone ranked it No. 312 on the list of the 500 Greatest Albums of All Time.